iterative/dvc.org/public/static/docs/command-reference/list.md

 Lists files and directories in the root of a <abbr>repository</abbr>, including
 <abbr>data artifacts</abbr> tracked by DVC (e.g. data, models), and Git-tracked
 files (e.g. source code).
 To list recursively, use the `-R` option.

-This command especially useful to browse a public repo in order to find the exact file or directory names to `dvc import` or `dvc get`.
 The list is sorted alphabetically.

+This command is especially useful to browse a public repo in order to find the exact file or directory names to `dvc import` or `dvc get`.

 Note that this command doesn't require an existing DVC project to run in.
-Also, it does not support listing <abbr>DVC projects</abbr> that aren't tracked by Git (see the `--no-scm` option of `dvc init`).
+Also, it doesn't support listing <abbr>DVC projects</abbr> that are not tracked by Git (see the `--no-scm` option of `dvc init`).

 The `url` argument specifies the address of the DVC or Git repository to list.